Abdulkadarkapasi/Abdulkadar_Kapasi/README.md

 # Abdulkadar_Kapasi

-Hi everyone!

-Abdulkadar here I like Java, node.js, (that's what I likes very much).
-I have been living here for so long you couldn't know.
+Rakesh here, I like Node.Js, python, Java and many other.

+So here, I am looking for some general task, so let's move on to that.